emhayki/ML/README.md

 ---

 ## Repository Structure
-- A separate folder for each course or topic
+Each folder corresponds to a course or topic and contains:
-- Inside each folder you’ll find:
-  - Notes I wrote whilst studying
+- Notes and explanations
-  - Code examples and exercises
+- Code samples and exercises

 ---